 Solution: LAA should use Tmcot = 6 ms for priority 3, 4 until justification for larger values is agreed

-A very conservative approach would indicate that Tmcot,3 = 4 ms and Tmcot,4 = 4 ms, which are the values that IEEE 802 requested during the 3GPP LAA Workshop in August 2015.
-Rather than continuing to take this very conservative approach, IEEE 802 requests that the LAA specification define Tmcot,3 = 6 ms and Tmcot,4 = 6 ms, until it is agreed by all parties that higher values do not cause problems.
+IEEE 802 requests that the LAA specification define Tmcot,3 = 6 ms and Tmcot,4 = 6 ms, until it is agreed by all parties that higher values do not cause problems.

-Suggestion: The threshold driving the increase of CWp should be justified
+Note this proposal represents a compromise on IEEE 802 behalf with respect to the values of Tmcot,3 = 4 ms and Tmcot,4 = 4 ms requested during the 3GPP LAA Workshop in August 2015.

+Adjustment of channel access contention window should be based on comparable indicators of congestion to ensure fairness between technologies

 Situation: LAA uses a NACK threshold (Z) to drive increase of CWp